somramnani/MessengerApp/README.md

 # Messenger App

-A React application that uses Chat Engine Rest API
+A React application that uses the Chat Engine REST API

 ## :clipboard: Table of contents